bh4658bh4658/Testing-application-with-custom-scripts-using-multiple-devices-through-AWS-Device-Farm/README.md

 ![7.png](/images/7.png)

-1.19. click any phone to see detail, for this tutorial we choose **LG Nexus5**.
+1.19.
+Click any phone to see detail, for this tutorial we choose **LG Nexus5**.

 1.20.
-In the LG Nexus5 page, you can see many reports.First is Video, you can see your application progress.
+In the LG Nexus5 page, you can see many reports.
+First is Video, you can see your application progress.

 ![8.png](/images/8.png)

 1.21.
 Next is Log.
-You can see every seconds detail,and use the fillter to find the second you want see.
+You can see every seconds detail, and use the fillter to find the second you want see.

 ![9.png](/images/9.png)